To provide a solid foundation for studying advanced topics in Programming Language Specification and Design.

 (1) Programming assignments will not be graded.
 You may work in teams of two and share your work with each other to improve your understanding of the material.
 Do not plagiarize from online sources.

-(2) The exams will be closed notes and closed book.
-No cheat sheets will be allowed in the exam.
-Instead, the exam will provide helpful information and code snippets from the text book or course notes that are deemed necessary for answering questions.
+(2) The exams will be open notes/book.
+Plagiarism from online sources is prohibited.
+The exam will provide helpful information and code snippets from the text book or course notes that are deemed necessary for answering questions.

-(6) Any academic impropriety during an exam (which includes copying from other students, or accessing resources using electronic devices which are prohibited, and passing it off as your own work) will have a minimum penalty of an 'F' grade, plus additional disciplinary action for unethical behavior.
+(4) Any academic impropriety during an exam (which includes copying from other students, or accessing online resources which are prohibited, and passing it off as your own work) will have a minimum penalty of an 'F' grade, plus additional disciplinary action for unethical behavior.
 See http://www.wright.edu/students/judicial/integrity.html for details.

 Tentatively, both the midterm exam and the final exam are expected to be weighted equally for determining the final grade.
 If this policy is modified for any reason, you will be informed about it in the class.